 When Queen AnneMarie mentioned She’d like to have a clothes rack in Her royalty rooms during Her reign, Gregor and I came up with an idea of a wooden break-down A-frame rack made of simple materials.
 We made it for less than $40 in less than an hour, and it works great!

-In addition to holding royal garb, we use it at SCA events for holding gold key (loaner garb) for newcomers, we used it to hold clothes (and provide some privacy) in a crowded cabin at Gulf Wars, and we intend to use it in our pavilion at Pennsic.
+In addition to holding royal garb, we use it at SCA events for holding gold key (loaner garb) for newcomers, we used it to hold clothes (and provide some privacy) in a crowded cabin at Gulf Wars, and we use it in our pavilion at Pennsic.
 You could also use it as a frame for some sort of privacy screen.

 Anyone can make this with a few tools and a quick trip to your local home improvement store.
 Here’s what you need to make your own clothes rack: